 We wrote that previous post in response to some reported aggressive behavior from claims administrators attempting to recover monies already paid, including threats of legal action against providers.

-Following the blog post, the California Society of Industrial Medicine (CSIMS) sent us a decision by the California Court of Appeals, 2nd District, that providers can cite when refusing to return funds to payers.
+Following the initial post, the California Society of Industrial Medicine (CSIMS) sent us a decision by the California Court of Appeals, 2nd District, that providers can cite when refusing to return funds to payers.
 In American Psychometric Consultants, Inc. v.
 Workers' Comp.
 Appeals Bd.
 (1995) (36 Cal.App.4th 1626, 1645-1646 (American Psychometric).), the court specifically ruled that providers are under no obligation to return funds to a payor, even when the payor believes it incorrectly reimbursed the provider, unless the payor can prove that the billing was fraudulent.

 The American Psychometric Case